 Fruit Friends—I wanted to formally introduce Jeff Koelemay, who has been filling in for me.
 In the spirit of the FruitGuys family, Jeff is not only a longtime employee who has done everything from packing and delivering fruit to managing our distribution system and customer service, but he is also a budding writer who is known in FruitGuys lore as the originator of the statement: “The angelcot has a texture as soft as mouse feet on freshly fallen snow.”

 As always, feel free to email me with any questions or concerns.
 We always want to have a direct relationship with those who eat FruitGuys fruit.
 Plus I’ll pop up writing here and there as I can’t resist a public forum to work on some lousy fruit poetry.

 —Chris Mittelstaedt firstname.lastname@example.org

 Fuyu=Fun for You

-Our clocks fall back for a reason this season—they're overwhelmed by the cornucopia of amazing Autumn fruit we're finding!
-Our FruitGuys Detectives hooked up this week with a Chief Lieutenant of Farming, Torrey Olson from Gabriel Farm in Sebastopol, CA. All you West Coast Junior Sleuths will have a chance to find Torrey's organic Fuyu Persimmons in our Harvest Flyer and Organic crates this week!
-(East Coast customers will be seeing Fuyu Persimmons in their crates as well, for the second week in a row).
+Our clocks fall back for a reason this season—they’re overwhelmed by the cornucopia of fantastic Autumn fruit we’re finding!
+Our FruitGuys Detectives hooked up with a Chief Lieutenant of Farming, Torrey Olson from Gabriel Farm in Sebastopol, CA. You might have a chance to find Torrey’s organic Fuyu Persimmons in our Harvest Flyer and Organic crates for the second half of Fall!
+(They may pop in the crate at different times depending on what region you are in.)

 —Jeff Koelemay email@example.com